leticiaveigacs/lab-natty-or-not/README.md

-# Projeto Extremamente Aesthetic ;)
+# Extremely Aesthetic Project ;)

-## 📒 Descrição
+## 📒 Description
-Foi criado um roteiro de um vídeo de 1 minuto que apresenta uma visão rápida e envolvente.
-Que expõe o potencial e das aplicações das IAs Generativas, na vida cotidiana.
+A one-minute video script was created, presenting a quick and engaging vision that showcases the potential and applications of Generative AIs in everyday life.

-## 🤖 Tecnologias Utilizadas
+## 🤖 Technologies Used
 - **[ChatGPT](https://chat.openai.com/)**
 - **[VS Code](https://code.visualstudio.com/)**
 - **[ElevenLabs](https://elevenlabs.io/)**
 - **[D-ID](https://studio.d-id.com/)**

-## 🧐 Processo de Criação
+## 🧐 Creation Process
-Foi criado um roteiro do vídeo, utilizando o ChatGPT.
-O roteiro foi transcrito em Markdown, no VS Code.
-A voz que narra, foi sintetizada utilizando o ElevenLabs.
-E por fim, no vídeo, foi escolhido um avatar e adicionada a voz criada anteriormente, no D-ID.
+A video script was created using ChatGPT.
+The script was transcribed in Markdown using VS Code.
+The narration voice was synthesised using ElevenLabs.
+Finally, in the video, an avatar was chosen and the previously created voice was added in D-ID.

-## 🚀 Resultados
+## 🚀 Results
-Explore os resultados incríveis do projeto no [vídeo](https://github.com/leticiaveigacs/lab-natty-or-not/issues/1#issue-2296535469)
+Explore the amazing results of the project in the [video](https://github.com/leticiaveigacs/lab-natty-or-not/issues/1#issue-2296535469)

-## 💭 Reflexão
+## 💭 Reflection
-- **Desafio de criar algo 'natty' com IA:** Criar algoritmos de IA que reproduzam processos naturais, como geração de texto, imagens e música.
+- **Challenge of creating something 'natty' with AI:** Developing AI algorithms that replicate natural processes such as text generation, images, and music.
-- **Objetivo:** Manter autenticidade e qualidade, imitando a criatividade humana de forma coerente.
+- **Objective:** Maintain authenticity and quality, imitating human creativity in a coherent manner.
-- **Importância Ética:** Garantir transparência, evitar viés e manipulações indesejadas na aplicação da IA.
+- **Ethical Importance:** Ensure transparency, avoid bias, and prevent undesirable manipulations in the application of AI.